iamstevedavis/foto/README.md

 # FOTO

-I am creating this app to run on a raspberry pi so that my family can send pictures to my grandma more easily.
+I am creating this app to run on a raspberry pi so that my family can send pictures to my grandma more easily during the pandemic.

 ## Dev Usage